Amplitude-Independent Machine Learning for PPG through Visibility Graphs and Transfer Learning: METHODOLOGY

 \subsection{Graph To Image: Adjacency Matrix}

 The adjacency matrix is used to describe the connectivity of a graph.
 For a graph with $N$ vertices, an adjacency matrix $A$ has a size of $N \times N$.
 For a weighted graph, if two vertices $V_{i}$ and $V_{j}$ are connected, then $A_{i,j} = w_{i,j}$, while $A_{i,j} = 0$ if not connected.
 The weight $w_{i,j}$ may be calculated using some specific rules, for example, distance, correlation, etc. For an unweighted graph, $w_{i,j}$ will always be unity or zero.
-Note that the adjacency matrix can be considered as a grayscale image and a black-and-white image for weighted and unweighted graphs, which is suitable as input to a 2D convolutional neural network.
-Figure \ref{fig:adj} gives an example of a time series signal, an unweighted graph generated from the signal, and its corresponding adjacency matrix, viewed as both a matrix and an image.
+Note that the adjacency matrix can be considered as a grayscale image for a weighted graph and a black-and-white image for an unweighted graph, which is a form suitable as an input to a standard 2D convolutional neural network.
+Figure \ref{fig:adj} gives an example of a time series signal (top left), an unweighted graph generated from the signal (top right), and its corresponding adjacency matrix, viewed as both a matrix (bottom right) and an image (bottom left).
 Our proposed framework operates specifically with the adjacency matrix of the visibility graph.
-To this end, the time series PPG signal is first transformed into visibility graphs and then transformed into images in the form of adjacency matrices.
+To this end, the time series PPG signals are first transformed into visibility graphs and then further transformed into images in the form of adjacency matrices.